gaurabdg/PS2-Form-Filler/README.md

 **Chrome Compatibility**

-The chromedriver used is dependent on your chrome browser version.
+The chromedriver used is dependent on your os and chrome browser version.
-Check here:
-https://chromedriver.chromium.org/downloads
+Check here and download accordingly: https://chromedriver.chromium.org/downloads

-After downloading, paste and overwrite it in the `drivers` folder.
+After downloading, paste the executable and overwrite(if any) in the `drivers` folder.

 # Running executable